-7.1.2 To Use readm with a Windows® Operating System
+5.1.2 To Use rcadm with a Windows® Operating System

-- Change directories to C:\Program Files (x86)\RAIDXpert2. - Run the rcadm.exe command from there.
+- Change directories to C:\Program Files (x86)\RAIDXpert2. - Run the rcadm.exe command from there. - or - Add C:\Program Files (x86)\RAIDXpert2 to the system or user path environment variables.

-or

-• Add C:\Program Files (x86)\RAIDXpert2 to the system or user path environment variables.

-7.2 Manage Arrays and Disks: rcadm --manage
+5.2 Manage Arrays and Disks: rcadm --manage

-The readm --manage or readm -M command allows the user to view information about RAIDXpert2 and manage the arrays and disks.
+The rcadm --manage or rcadm -M command allows the user to view information about RAIDXpert2 and manage the arrays and disks.